Home Element Metal Niobium

 Both niobium and tantalum are silvery-white bright metals with very high melting points.
 They are from the body-centered cubic crystal lattice.

 They are malleable and ductile in a pure state.
-The high melting and boiling points of the metal indicate the participation of a large number of d-electron in metallic bonding.
+The high melting and boiling points of the metal indicate the participation of a large number of d-electrons in metallic bonding.
 It is oxidized on heating in air and dissolved in fused alkali.

-Electron configuration of niobium
+Electron Configuration of Niobium

 Niobium atomic structure and electron per shell with atomic number, atomic mass, electronic configuration and energy levels of Nb atom